-University privacy policies include Family Educational Rights and Privacy Act (FERPA) concerns, which afford students certain rights with respect to their education records, university directory information, and image permission and copyright concerns in marketing materials and campaigns.
+University privacy policies include Family Educational Rights and Privacy Act (FERPA) concerns, which afford students certain rights with respect to their education records and university directory information.

 Should you wish not to have directory information released, you must make a formal request in writing to the university registrar.

 Eastern Mennonite University does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, age, sexual orientation, gender identity or any legally protected status.
 As a religious institution, EMU expressly reserves its rights, its understandings of, and its commitments to the historic Anabaptist identity and the teachings of Mennonite Church USA, and reserves the legal right to hire and employ individuals who support the values of the university.

 EMU’s designated coordinator for matters related to the nondiscrimination statement, which is part of EMU’s affirmative action plan, is the university provost.

 This statement was updated by EMU’s board of trustees on July 16, 2015.